egeerardyn/awesome-LaTeX/README.md

 - [MartinThoma's LaTeX example](https://github.com/MartinThoma/LaTeX-examples/) - GitHub repository containing example LaTeX documents.
 - [MacTeX Wiki: TeX Extras](http://mactex-wiki.tug.org/wiki/index.php/TeX_Extras) - Overview of useful tools for LaTeX.
 Many of them are specific for Mac, but quite a bit are useful for other platforms as well.
 - [LaTeX community](http://latex.org/index.php) - Forum and blog about LaTeX.
-- German: [Neue TeX FAQ](https://texfragen.de) - A modern and updated LaTeX FAQ in German.
+- German: [Neue TeX FAQ](https://texfragen.de) - Modern and updated LaTeX FAQ in German.
 - [BibTeX Style Examples](http://www.cs.stir.ac.uk/~kjt/software/latex/showbst.html) - Example output of common BibTeX styles (BST files).

 ## Showcases

-- [Showcase of beautiful typography done in TeX & friends](https://tex.stackexchange.com/questions/1319/showcase-of-beautiful-typography-done-in-tex-friends) - A set of examples demonstrating the power of LaTeX.
+- [Showcase of beautiful typography done in TeX & friends](https://tex.stackexchange.com/questions/1319/showcase-of-beautiful-typography-done-in-tex-friends) - Set of examples demonstrating the power of LaTeX.
-- [Showcase of beautiful invitations in TeX](https://tex.stackexchange.com/q/281415/9075) - A showcase of invitations typeset using LaTeX.
+- [Showcase of beautiful invitations in TeX](https://tex.stackexchange.com/q/281415/9075) - Showcase of invitations typeset using LaTeX.
-- [Showcase of "programming your document" paradigm](https://tex.stackexchange.com/q/219774/9075) - A collection of LaTeX documents demonstrating how LaTeX can be used like a programming language.
+- [Showcase of "programming your document" paradigm](https://tex.stackexchange.com/q/219774/9075) - Collection of LaTeX documents demonstrating how LaTeX can be used like a programming language.
 - [TUG: TeX showcase](https://www.tug.org/texshowcase/) - Website from the TUG that shows some examples of what LaTeX can do.

 ## Tutorials

-- [The (Not So) Short Introduction to LaTeX2e](http://mirrors.ctan.org/info/lshort/english/lshort.pdf) - A very comprehensive introduction to LaTeX.
+- [The (Not So) Short Introduction to LaTeX2e](http://mirrors.ctan.org/info/lshort/english/lshort.pdf) - Very comprehensive introduction to LaTeX.
-- [Begin LaTeX in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) - A brief intro to LaTeX for beginners that helps you use LaTeX with ease.
+- [Begin LaTeX in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) - Brief intro to LaTeX for beginners that helps you use LaTeX with ease.
-- [Getting to Grips with LaTeX](https://www.andy-roberts.net/writing/latex) - A complete guide going through the majority of things you need to know about LaTeX.
+- [Getting to Grips with LaTeX](https://www.andy-roberts.net/writing/latex) - Complete guide going through the majority of things you need to know about LaTeX.

 ## Books